-UK govt urged to extend worker support after reopening delay
+UK fends off demands to give workers more virus support help

 “We must acknowledge the pain felt by businesses in hospitality, leisure and live events,” the CBI’s director-general Tony Danker said.

-Cabinet Officer minister Michael Gove, a close ally to Johnson, appeared to indicate that no more financial help will be forthcoming, saying that the government’s support programs understood there could be delays in the roadmap out of lockdown.
+Cabinet Officer minister Michael Gove, a close ally to Johnson, appeared to indicate that no more financial help will be forthcoming, saying the support programs were created knowing that there could be delays out of lockdown.
+But he said he was “pretty confident” there wouldn’t be another delay in lifting restrictions.

-Gove told Sky News the “worst thing for business” would have been to allow them to open up again and then having to reimpose restrictions.

-He laid out his hope that the government won’t have to delay reopening again.

-“It would require an unprecedented and remarkable alteration in the progress of the disease,” he said.
+“It would require an unprecedented and remarkable alteration in the progress of the disease,” he told Sky News.

-Johnson said the delay in easing restrictions would be used to drive up immunity levels, limiting the spread of the delta variant when restrictions are fully lifted.
+Johnson said health officials would use the reopening delay to drive up immunity levels, limiting the spread of the delta variant when restrictions are fully lifted.

-He said the government was accelerating its vaccination drive and that by July 19, two-thirds of the U.K.’s adult population will have been offered two vaccine shots, including everyone over 50.
-He also said everyone over 18 will have been offered a jab by then, earlier than the previous target.
+He said the vaccination drive will accelerate and that by July 19, two-thirds of the U.K.’s adult population will have been offered two vaccine shots, including everyone over 50.
+He also said everyone over 18 will have been offered a jab by then.

-As of Monday, around 62% of the British population had received one vaccine shot, while about 45% had got two jabs.
+As of Monday, around 62% of the British population had received one vaccine shot, while about 45% had got two.

-A new analysis released Monday from Public Health England showed that two doses of the main vaccines in the U.K.’s rollout are highly effective against hospitalization from the delta variant — 96% in the case of Pfizer and 92% for the AstraZeneca jab.
+An analysis from Public Health England showed that two doses of the main vaccines in the U.K.’s rollout are highly effective against hospitalization from the delta variant — 96% in the case of Pfizer and 92% for the AstraZeneca jab.

-Scientists have generally welcomed the delay in fully reopening English businesses as it means the peak in the expected third wave of infections will be lower than it otherwise would have been.
+Scientists have generally welcomed the delay as it means the peak in the expected third wave of infections will be lower than it otherwise would have been.

 “We’re at a critical point in the ongoing race between the virus and our vaccination program,” said Imperial College epidemiologist Professor Neil Ferguson.

 On Monday, the British government reported 7,742 new confirmed cases, one of the highest daily numbers since the end of February.
-The delta variant accounted for around 90% of all new infections.
+The delta variant accounted for 90% of all new infections.

+The opposition Labour Party has put the blame for the spread of the delta variant squarely on the Conservative government, saying it was too slow in imposing the strictest quarantines on all arrivals from India.

+“They should have red-listed the delta variant, instead Boris Johnson showed it the red carpet,” said Jonathan Ashworth, Labour’s health spokesman.

 Follow all of AP’s pandemic coverage at: